Korea University offers more than 40% of their courses in English across a diverse number of subject areas.

 Closed programs: Medicine, Nursing, Pharmacy, Law, Education, Division of Information Security (Dept. of Cyber Defense), Art & Design, and all courses at Sejong Campus.

-Korea University offers more than 40% of their courses in English across a diverse number of subject areas.
-One UCalgary Half Course Equivalent (3 units) = 3 KU credits.
+Course information: One UCalgary Half Course Equivalent (3 units) = 3 KU credits.
 Students must take a minimum of 12 KU credits to a maximum of 19 KU credits per semester (about 4-6 classes).

 Student Tips: "One class “Introduction to Plant Factory” had a field trip to two different greenhouse facilities in Korea which was very interesting.
 I also took a Korean language course and another on contemporary Korean society both of which were very interesting."